thash8889-blip/Student-Dropout-Prediction/README.md

 Step 7 packages the completed project into this reproducible GitHub repository and completes the project documentation and version control setup.

-Optional deployment and MLOps components can be developed separately.